microsoft/pxt/docs/translate.md

 * ``core-jsdoc-strings.json``: contains the descriptions

 The block definition should be carefully translated using the [block definition syntax](https://makecode.com/defining-blocks).
-Open the developer tools and watch the console, PXT wil validate the localized string and flag potential issues.
+Open the developer tools and watch the console, PXT will validate the localized string and flag potential issues.

 ### Block localization guidance

 * Do not capitalize blocks
-* Do not translalte ``%variable`` names
+* Do not translate ``%variable`` names
 * Do not reorder parameters
 * Maintain the same structure of ``|`` and ``%variables%``